Skip to main content

 Neovim > 0.5.0

-For neovim you can also use nvim-treesitter for syntax highlighting with the custom parser tree-sitter-templ.
+For neovim you can use nvim-treesitter and install tree-sitter-templ with :TSInstall templ.

 The configuration for the templ Language Server is included in lspconfig, mason, and mason-lspconfig.